netcinematics/ALPHA_BITZ_AI/README.md

 Because it is easy to pronounce, conjugate, and remember.

-> Like alphabetics - ALPHABITZ is a language simplification.
+> Like ALPHABETICS SIMPLIFIED HEIROGLYPHICS - ALPHABITZ is a LANGUAGE SIMPLIFICATION of ENGLISH - for AI.

-This SYNTAX_ENHANCEMENT is called "ALPHA_TAX", as a TEXT_MECHANISM.
+This SYNTAX_ENHANCEMENT is called "ALPHA_TAX", as a "TEXT_MECHANISM" - for ALPHABITZ.

----
+___

 #### AUTO_NAMERATION:

-But the profound benefit, is to leverage DYNAMIC_LANGUAGE for AI.
+A different profound benefit, is to leverage DYNAMIC_LANGUAGE for AI.

-AI struggles with CONTEXT accuracy and Semantic Drift.
+AI struggles with CONTEXT accuracy and Semantic Drift, as a YET UNSOLVED CHALLENGE.

-Apart from STATIC_LANGUAGE and "FRAGILE_ENGLISH" conjugations.
+A root cause is seen as STATIC_LANGUAGE and "FRAGILE_ENGLISH" conjugations.

-> ALPHABITZ represents a profound PARADIGM_SHIFT for a new human language - innovated by AI.
+> Think of what AI must do to understand any CLICHE or MISNOMER.

 Syntax of ALPHA_TAX, enables any token to combine and recombine, with any other token.

 > To eventually, ARTICULATE_ALL_EXISTENCE, for AI - to best_reflect_actual_reality.

+So AUTO_NAMERATION works by ITERATING METASTATE (embed hyper-dimensions) and combining them into a "SELF_DESCRIPTIVE_NAME".

+> STANDARD SELF_NAMING CONVENTION is a key breakthrough.

-ALPHA_TAX "little_A", enables linguistics - to RECOMPILE over time, into reflections of actual_reality - as we perceive it!
+Because, ALPHA_TAX "little_A", enables linguistics - to (elegantly) RECOMPILE over time, into reflections of actual_reality - as we perceive it!

+> And even naming in AI -  before we percieve it?

-ENHANCED_LANGUAGE, gradually transforms, in AI, into pristine_texts - of (more) exact definitions of existence, over eons - for AI and humanity.
+ENHANCED_LANGUAGE, gradually transforms, in AI, into "pristine_texts".

+For more exact definitions of existence, over eons - for AI and humanity.

----
+___

 #### DECODE RULES:

-ALPHA_TAX assigns meaning dynamically - based on the position of the little_A.
+Recall, ALPHA_TAX assigns meaning dynamically - based on the position of the little_A.

 EXAMPLE aSPARKaWORDZa - pronounced [ ahh + spark + ahh + word + zah ].

-Is DECODED in the following way:
+Again, it is DECODED in the following way:

 "PREFIX_A": means "actual".

-"POSTFIX_A": means "actz" (remarkable).
+"POSTFIX_A": means "actz" ('remarkable' - described next).

-"MIDFIX_A": means "anything"  - to conjugate English to makes sense!
+"MIDFIX_A": means "anything" (wildcard) - that might conjugate English to makes sense!

-So, aSPARKaWORDZa means: actual_actz_of_remarkable_spark_of_words.
+So, aSPARKaWORDZa means: 'actual_act_of_remarkable_innovation_of_words'.

-> In short, AI can interpret it as: THE POWER OF WORDZ - in a single word.

----
+> Notice the simplification?

+___

 ### EXAMPLES of ATOMIC_TOKENZ in ALPHA_TAX: